THINGS WE DO

 This is an operation performed to "neuter" or desex the male dog by surgically removing a retained testicle via “keyhole” surgery and the external testicle as normal.

-Laparoscopic cryptorchid castrations cause less surgical stress and up to 65% less post-operative pain than a traditional open abdominal surgical cryptorchid castration.
-This means less pain and a faster recovery.
-Also, as the retained testicle is much smaller than the one in the scrotum, this testicle can be difficult to find during traditional surgery.
-Keyhole surgery increases visualisation making the testicle easier to find which lowers anaesthetic time.
+offer significant advantages over traditional open abdominal surgery, including less surgical stress and reduced post-operative pain, leading to a faster recovery.
+Since the retained testicle is typically much smaller than the descended one in the scrotum, this testicle can be difficult to find during traditional surgery.
+Keyhole surgery increases visualisation, making it easier to find the testicle and reducing anaesthetic time.

 Gastropexy is performed to prophylactically prevent the lethal "twisting" of the stomach that can occur in large and deep-chested dogs during a "Gastric Dilation + Volvulus" (AKA "GDV") emergency.
 The stomach is attached to the body wall to prevent this twisting.
 It can still inflate and bloat but is not a life-threatening emergency.